Corporate Governance | C&K - childcare and kindergarten

 C&K’s Corporate Governance Policy (PDF) sets out C&K’s governance approach.

-The C&K Board has three committees to assist it in overseeing the work of C&K. They are: the Audit, Risk and Finance Committee, the Nominations Committee, and the Early Years and Innovation Committee.
 Each committee is comprised of board members.
-The Early Years and Innovation Committee also includes two external early childhood education and care experts.
+The Early Years and Innovation Committee also includes up to two external early childhood education and care experts.

-You can dowload the C&K Constitution (PDF).
+You can download the C&K Constitution (PDF).

 Board of The Creche and Kindergarten Association Limited